json5/json5/README.md

 Status](https://coveralls.io/repos/github/json5/json5/badge.svg)][Coverage
 Status]

+NOTE: This is a fork from https://github.com/json5/json5, with added support for [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
+Since JSON5 is a well-established and active project, most references to "JSON5" in the forked repository have _not_ been replaced with "ESON", to avoid merge conflicts.

 The JSON5 Data Interchange Format (JSON5) is a superset of [JSON] that aims to alleviate some of the limitations of JSON by expanding its syntax to include some productions from [ECMAScript 5.1].